Battle of Cerami: Main action

-Unfortunately nothing is known of the disposition of the Muslim force at the battle.
-However, it is likely that the vanguard was made up of the Muslim cavalry contingent which dismounted in order to besiege the town.
+Unfortunately, nothing is known about the disposition of the Muslim force at the battle.
+However, the vanguard was likely made up of the Muslim cavalry contingent which dismounted to besiege the town.
 Roger's force, however, was drawn up into a tight body of men forming a vanguard and a rearguard, in a similar fashion to the Norman tactic used at Castrogiovanni in 1061.

-The Muslim force, tired of its fruitless efforts to capture Cerami, abandoned the siege of the town and drew up facing them.
-It is unclear who attacked first, but a hesitant Roger is recorded as having led an early cavalry charge which failed to break the Muslim lines.
+The Muslim force, tired of its fruitless efforts to capture Cerami, abandoned the siege of the town and drew up to face them.
+It is unclear who attacked first, but a hesitant Roger is recorded as having led an early cavalry charge that failed to break the Muslim lines.
 The Muslim forces then counterattacked in force; however, the Norman infantry held fast.
-It was at this point that St. George is said to have appeared amongst the Norman ranks, clad in shining white armour atop a white stallion and bearing the flag of St. George upon his lance (it has sometimes been portrayed as Roger who bore the flag of St. George).
+It was at this point that St. George is said to have appeared amongst the Norman ranks, clad in shining white armor atop a white stallion and bearing the flag of St. George upon his lance (it has sometimes been portrayed as Roger who bore the flag of St. George).
 His speech inspired the Norman knights to charge the Muslim ranks again and, as they did, Serlo led a charge down from Cerami into the left flank of the Muslim force, cutting a bloody path towards his Norman compatriots.

 In the space of a few hours, the courage and determination of the Norman warriors in the face of such an overwhelming force had checked the Muslim onslaught.
 The surprise of the double charge proved too much for the undisciplined Zirid troops, who turned tail and fled, precipitating the rout of the remaining Kalbid troops.
 Before long the entire Muslim army had descended into a chaotic flight which the Norman cavalry, now regrouped, was able to exploit without mercy.